 Approved for DH.
 When scheduling course, ask about prerequisites.

 Required Prerequisites at this link: Local Anesthesia DH Applicant Packet

 Online Healthcare Certification Courses Career Step + Gulf Coast State College = Academic Partners

-The Gulf Coast State College - Corporate College has partnered with Career Step, which is an online school offering career-focused education designed to help students quickly enter the workforce.
-Corporate College is committed to providing the best online education experience to its students by affiliating with companies that incorporate interactive learning tools such as hands-on practice, videos, games, forums, and chat rooms into its curriculum.
+The Gulf Coast State College - Continuing Education has partnered with Career Step, which is an online school offering career-focused education designed to help students quickly enter the workforce.
+Continuing Education is committed to providing the best online education experience to its students by affiliating with companies that incorporate interactive learning tools such as hands-on practice, videos, games, forums, and chat rooms into its curriculum.
 Students also have one-on-one access to instructors who have years of experience actually working in the positions students are training for.
 After graduation, students have access to comprehensive graduate resources such as resume reviews, interview tips and tutorials, and new job opening notifications to help them successfully transition from education to employment.
 Additional resources of videos and demos

 EKG Technician | Online REGISTER

 Trains you to perform assessment tests by using technology to record the electrical activity of the heart so you can work in a variety of healthcare settings in a field expected to experience 24 percent job growth by 2024.